Privatix/privatix/.github/ISSUE_TEMPLATE.md

 [ ] Reproduced the problem in the application, installed from binaries, provided by Privatix: https://github.com/Privatix/privatix/releases

-[ ] Followed all steps from the guide: https://docs.privatix.network/support/install
+[ ] Followed all steps from the relevant guide: https://docs.privatix.network/support/install

 [ ] Checked that issue isn't already created: